siyue-zhang/time-series-forecast-Darts/README.md

 ## Case 1

-This project demonstrates a typical process of time series forecast of hourly wet bulb temperature in Singapore.
+The first case demonstrates a typical process of time series forecast of hourly wet bulb temperature in Singapore.
 Dataset is published by National Environment Agency, recorded at the Changi Climate Station from 1/1/1982 to 11/30/2021.

 Link: https://data.gov.sg/dataset/wet-bulb-temperature-hourly